 This study reveals the awareness of physiotherapists regarding the main treatment for patients with early

 osteoarthritis of the knee joint.
-The results indicate that there is ill -compliance regarding the evidence based practice for the treatment of patients with knee osteoarthritis.
-Therapy, if sustained education is provided to the physiotherapists the gap can be bridged between evidence based practice and clinical practice.
+The results indicate that there is ill compliance regarding the evidence based practice for the treatment of patients with knee osteoarthritis.
+Therapy, if sustained education is provided to the physiotherapists the gap can be bridged between evidence-based practice and clinical practice.

 Declaration by Authors Ethical Approval: Approved